swasun/LibSecureStorage/README.md

 ## Description

-C99 library to securely store data or multiple files in a single-file storage.
+C99 library tostore data or multiple files in an encrypted single-file storage.

 ## API